gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Below them lay the ancient walls of the fortress that held the village of Stale.
-The centuries had smoothed the edges of the Pilots' stonework, making the fortress look like it was made of snow that was just starting to helt, but it was still as solid as the mountains themselves.
+The centuries had smoothed the edges of the Pilots' stonework, making the fortress look like it was made of snow that was just starting to melt, but it was still as solid as the mountains themselves.
 The villagers' two-story wooden houses sheltered inside the walls like ducklings in a nest, thin licks of smoke rising from their slate chimneys.